joshbegley/nyt-latest/README.md

 `As Kamala Harris visited a church in Detroit on the last Sunday of the campaign, Donald J. Trump told supporters that he “shouldn’t have left” the White House after the 2020 election.`\
 https://nytimes.com/2024/11/03/us/politics/harris-trump-campaign.html

-**Broncos' lopsided loss to Ravens shows a long climb to be among AFC elite**\
+**Broncos' lopsided loss to Ravens shows a long climb to be among AFC's elite**\
-`The Ravens scored three straight touchdowns across the second and third quarters without the Broncos gaining a yard.
+`The Ravens scored three consecutive TDs across the second and third quarters without the Broncos gaining a yard.
 "We got whooped today."`\
 https://nytimes.com/athletic/5895570/2024/11/03/broncos-loss-ravens-lopsided-afc-contenders/

 **NASCAR semifinal race overshadowed by wall-ride controversy**\